lanl/BEE/examples/subworkflows/example-1/README.md

 1. CWL tool implementation

-Installing the official package using pip:
+Installing the official package using pip (this will also install 'cwltool' package as well):
 ```
 pip install cwl-runner
 ```